quicwg/base-drafts/draft-ietf-quic-transport.md

   indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted.

-DCIL and SCIL:

-: The byte following the version contains the lengths of the two connection ID fields that follow it.
-These lengths are encoded as two 4-bit unsigned integers.
-The Destination Connection ID Length (DCIL) field occupies the 4 high bits of the byte and the Source Connection ID Length (SCIL) field occupies the 4 low bits of the byte.
-An encoded length of 0 indicates that the connection ID is also 0 bytes in length.
-Non-zero encoded lengths are increased by 3 to get the full length of the connection ID, producing a length between 4 and 18 bytes inclusive.
-For example, an byte with the value 0x50 describes an 8-byte Destination Connection ID and a zero-length Source Connection ID.
+DCIL:

+: The byte following the version contains the length in bytes of the destination connection ID field that follows it.
+This length is encoded as a 8-bit unsigned integer.
+In QUIC version 1, this value MUST NOT exceed 48 bytes.
+  Endpoints that receive a version 1 long header with a value larger than 48 MUST drop the packet.

 Destination Connection ID:

-: The Destination Connection ID field follows the connection ID lengths and is either 0 bytes in length or between 4 and 18 bytes.
-  {{negotiating-connection-ids}} describes the use of this field in more detail.
+: The Destination Connection ID field follows the DCIL and is between 0 and 48 bytes in length. {{negotiating-connection-ids}} describes the use of this field in more detail.

+SCIL:

+: The byte following the destination Connection ID contains the length in bytes of the source connection ID field that follows it.
+This length is encoded as a 8-bit unsigned integer.
+In QUIC version 1, this value MUST NOT exceed 48 bytes.
+Endpoints that receive a version 1 long header with a value larger than 48 MUST drop the packet.

 Source Connection ID:

-: The Source Connection ID field follows the Destination Connection ID and is either 0 bytes in length or between 4 and 18 bytes.
-  {{negotiating-connection-ids}} describes the use of this field in more detail.
+: The Source Connection ID field follows the SCIL and is between 0 and 48 bytes in length. {{negotiating-connection-ids}} describes the use of this field in more detail.

 In this version of QUIC, the following packet types with the long header are
 defined: